 If you are from outside of the EU, Spanish law requires that you have an international driver’s license to rent a car.
 While car rental companies might still hire you a car with a different license, you will have to accept the risk of getting a fine and your car potentially towed if you get pulled over when driving.

-Cordoba Day Trip from Seville Itinerary
+Cordoba Day Trip Itinerary

 Once you’ve worked out the best way to travel from Seville to Cordoba, it’s time to start enjoying the beauty of this city!
 This Cordoba itinerary aims to find a balance between seeing the highlights of the city but also allows you to explore some of the quaint and charming streets that will undoubtedly make you fall in love with Cordoba.